Teaching Transformers Causal Reasoning through Axiomatic Training: Axiomatic Training for Transformers

-\textbf{Benchmark evaluation.} To test whether such simple axiomatic training is helpful in more complex scenarios, we evaluate our models on existing causal reasoning benchmarks, Corr2Cause \citep{corr2cause} and CLEAR \citep{chen2024clearlanguagemodelsreally}.
-Models trained from scratch on axiomatic instances with limited vocabulary and capability cannot be tested on diverse datasets (due to out-of-vocabulary issues).
-Therefore we use finetuned language models on these datasets.
+To test whether such simple axiomatic training is helpful in more complex scenarios, we evaluate our models on causal reasoning benchmarks, Corr2Cause \citep{corr2cause} and CLEAR \citep{chen2024clearlanguagemodelsreally}.
+Unlike past methods as in \citet{corr2cause}, we do not finetune on these datasets directly.
+Instead, we finetune a language model on synthetic axiomatic data and evaluate whether the model generalizes to these external benchmarks.
+We discuss the results on these benchmarks in Section~\ref{sec:complex_benchmark}.